clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 - **5** Nothing can pass through the barrier.
 Walls, floors, and ceilings can pass through at your discretion. (`AMF--` + `FC--`)
 - **6** The barrier deactivates.

-(There's also a strange mechanic for number of chargers and a possibility of depleting it by hitting the barrier with certain high-levels spells, but this is not really relevant here.)
+<small>There's also a strange mechanic for number of chargers and a possibility of depleting it by hitting the barrier with certain high-levels spells, but this is not really relevant here.</small>

 You'll note how much more loosely worded this is.
-It leaves a lot of room for interpretation, does not reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences is all we got.
-I noted loosely what spells they come closest to in the table, but there's still a lot of questions:
+It leaves a lot of room for interpretation, does _not_ reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences is all we got.
+I noted what spells each face comes closest to in the table, but there's still a lot of questions arising from it:

 ### Questions
 #### 1. Gas as in state of matter?
 Meaning you could toss in a brick of liquid nitrogen and let it sublimate.
+How much of physics is valid in D&D?

 No new breathable air goes in, incidentally.
 This shouldn't matter much other than if they spend more than an hour inside of the bubble; like spending an hour in a cramped, unventilated meeting room.